couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ### Step 3.1: Create a Simple Chat Function

-Ask OpenAI a simple question about Couchbase and see what it knows from its training data.
+Ask LLM (OpenAI or Gemini) a simple question about Couchbase and see what it knows from its training data.

 ```nushell
 ask "What is Couchbase?"
 ```

-You should see a response from OpenAI!
+You should see a response from your choice of LLM (OpenAI or Gemini)!

 ### Step 3.3: Try More Questions